spezifisch/rueder/README.md

 #### Initial Setup for Development

-Requirements:
+Development Requirements:

-- Python for pre-commit
+- Python (3.7+ required) for pre-commit
 - Docker for some pre-commit hooks
-- Node/npm for frontend checks
+- Node/npm for frontend checks (16.0.0+ required)
+- Go (1.17+ required) for backend checks (make sure `GOPATH` environment variable is set)
-- golangci-lint for backend checks: <https://golangci-lint.run/usage/install/>
+- golangci-lint for backend checks: <https://golangci-lint.run/usage/install/> (*known issue:* current version doesn't support Go 1.18 yet)

 After installing these requirements and cloning the repository do these steps to set up Git hooks: